‘Working with Parents in Sport’ supports parents and coaches in working together to provide children with the best possible sporting experiences.

-We provide a huge amount of authentic content, designed solely to help parents make more informed decisions about their children’s sporting experiences.
+We provide a huge amount of authentic content, designed to help parents make more informed decisions about their children’s sporting careers.

-As obesity rates continue to rise in the UK, many young people are giving up sport in their teenage years due to some of the pressures, behaviours put on them by parents during their formative years and they simply fall out of love with sport.
+As obesity rates continue to rise globally, many young people are giving up sport in their teenage years due to some of the pressures, behaviours put on them by parents during their formative years and they simply fall out of love with sport.
 It is no longer fun and that is the primary reason that children want to play sport in the first place.

 We all have a responsibility to address this.
 Sport and physical activity should be seen as a lifetime investment for our children, not a short term gain.